Descanonge/research_support/Using Python/setting_up.md

 This guide will focus on a single tool that achieves all three points.
 See the end of the guide for alternatives.
+You can also check out this [guide](https://whiteboxml.com/blog/the-definitive-guide-to-python-virtual-environments-with-conda), more detailled (but skips on mamba).

 ## Micromamba